jamessa/SimpleDrillDown/ReadMe.txt

 main.m
 Main source file for this sample.

-MainWindow.xib
+MainStoryboard.storyboard
-The xib file containing the application's main window.
+The application's main storyboard.

 ================================================================================
 CHANGES FROM PREVIOUS VERSIONS:

+Version 3.0
+- Upgraded to use ARC and storyboards.

 Version 2.8
 - Upgraded project to build with the iOS 4.0 SDK.